vmleon/oci-multiplayer-old/livelabs/devops/clean/clean.md

     <copy>pwd</copy>
     ```

-2. It should look like this:
+2. The result should look like this `oci-multiplayer/deploy/devops/tf-devops`:

   ![TF DevOps pwd](./images/tf-devops-pwd.png)